SMS Technology

 Message description language: SMS PDU

-User data length: 140 byte (Concatenated messages can exceed this size)
+User data length: 140 bytes (Concatenated messages can exceed this size)

 Basic character set: 7-bit SMS, 8-bit SMS, UCS2